horvbalint/robogo/README.md

 <br></br>
-<a name="routesSection"></a>
+<a name="routes"></a>
 ## Routes

 In this section you can find the description of the endpoints that are created by robogo.
-All of the routes are prefixed with the path that was used, when [the routes were registered in Express using the GenerateRoutes method](#installSection).
+All of the routes are prefixed with the path that was used, when [the routes were registered in Express using the GenerateRoutes method](#getting-started).
 So in this example '/api'.

 It is recommended to use this package's frontend helper [robolt](https://www.npmjs.com/package/robolt), that will hide the complexity of the routes.

-<a name="createRoutes"></a>
+<a name="create-routes"></a>
 ### Create routes

 #### /create/:model